 What is the complaint rate for email marketing?

-There is no definitive answer to this question as the complaint rate for email marketing can vary greatly depending on a number of factors, such as the type of email marketing campaign being run, the recipient list, and the content quality.
+The acceptable complaint rate can vary depending on the industry and the email service provider.
 However, according to a study by Return Path, the average complaint rate for commercial email is just 0.12%, meaning that only 1 in every 833 emails results in a complaint.

-This low complaint rate is due to a number of factors, such as the fact that email is a permission-based medium that allows recipients to opt-out at any time.
-In addition, email marketing campaigns are often relevant and interesting to recipients, which helps to reduce unsubscribes and complaints.
+In addition, if email marketing campaigns are often relevant and interesting to recipients, it helps to reduce unsubscribes and complaints.
 This happens when you adopt a long-term thinking in email marketing.

 How is the complaint rate calculated?